Gymnasium (Germany): Study by the University of Mainz

-A study by the University of Mainz revealed that of all children living in the city of Wiesbaden, 81% of children from the upper social classes and only 14% percent of working-class children received a letter of recommendation from their teachers.
-It also showed that only 76% of working-class children whose grades placed them at the top of the class, as well as 91% of children from the upper social classes in the same situation received a recommendation.
+A study by the University of Mainz revealed that among children living in the city of Wiesbaden, 81% of those from the upper social classes and only 14% of those from the working class received a letter of recommendation from their teachers.
+It also showed that only 76% of working-class children whose grades placed them at the top of the class, as well as 91% of children from the upper social classes, in the same situation received a recommendation.